amazon-ion/ion-docs/_books/ion-1-1/src/modules/defining_modules.md

 #### Processing

-When the `macro_table` clause is encountered, the reader constructs an empty list.
+When the `macros` clause is encountered, the reader constructs an empty list.
 The arguments to the clause are then processed from left to right.

 For each `arg`:
 * **If the `arg` is a `macro` clause**, the clause is processed and the resulting macro definition is appended